SteeltoeOSS/Documentation/labs/application-configuration/spring-config.md

 First, **create a Github repository** to hold config values.

 1. Navigate to [Github](https://github.com) and either login or create a new account
-1. Create and initialize a new repository, named `Spring-Config-Demo`
+1. Create and initialize a new public repository, named `Spring-Config-Demo`
 1. Once created note the url of the new repo

 Next, **add a config file** to the repository.